artsy/artsy.github.io/_posts/2017-04-05-what-is-fastlane-match.markdown

 ---
 layout: post
-title: "What is Fastlane Match?"
+title: "What is fastlane match?"
 date: 2017-04-05 12:17
 author: orta
 categories: [mobile, ios, energy, fastlane]
 ---

-Like anyone working on a non-trivial app in the iOS world who values their time, we use Fastlane.
-[Fastlane][] is a suite of tools that makes it much simpler to automate the very manual processes provided by Apple for deployment.
+Like anyone working on a non-trivial app in the iOS world who values their time, we use fastlane. [fastlane][] is a suite of tools that makes it much simpler to automate the very manual processes provided by Apple for deployment.

 We've adopted it in a relatively piece-meal manner in different projects, converting custom in-house code to something